 Pastina with Cheese: The Recipe That Tastes Like Childhood.

-A clear broth, a handful of little stars, a bit of cheese to make it creamy, and a sprinkle of Parmigiano Reggiano.
+A clear broth, a handful of stars, a bit of cheese to make it creamy, and a sprinkle of Parmigiano Reggiano.

 Pastina with Cheese: The Recipe That Tastes Like Childhood